saerx/access-toolkit/src/pages/audiences.md

 Some people are accompanied by a support worker or a personal assistant.
 A support worker is someone that assists disabled people to reduce access barriers in everyday life, education, work, culture or care.
 A support worker should be supported in their visit and provided with free tickets to ticketed events.

 Service animals are trained animals that support a wide range of disabled people.
 Service animals should be welcomed into venues and accommodated.
 If another audience member has animal allergies, a member of staff should mediate the situation where both audience members can use different parts of the venue.

-### Mobility

-For new builds or those renovating their sites, venues should follow current legal building standards, which you can find on the[Irish Wheelchair Association built environment standards](https://www.iwa.ie/access-guidelines/great-outdoors-access-guidelines/7-access-to-the-built-environment/).

-For buildings that are architecturally inaccessible, there are a number of provisions that can be made to reduce mobility barriers, short of full renovations.
-This can include installing ramps, handrails and providing mobility devices.
-Also ensure that there is 1.5m space between objects for a wheelchair to navigate, especially in exhibitions.
-Staff can also provide assistance when requested and given consent to do so.

-If a venue is architecturally inaccessible, it is vital that this information is included in an access statement so audiences can make an informed decision about their visit and the access barriers they face.

-### Printed Matter

-When designing publications, brochures or other printed matter, it is important to consider the access needs of readers.
-Fonts should be between 16 - 18 points, sans serif, well spaced, and high contrast colours.
-In addition to using high contrast colours, when designing opportunities it’s also essential to consider the needs of colour blind people.
-You can check what colours are colour blind friendly on [Colouring for Colorblindness](https://davidmathlogic.com/colorblind/#%23D81B60-%231E88E5-%23FFC107-%23004D40).

-The average reading age of someone in the UK is 9 years old so it is valuable to consider what language is accessible to most people when writing texts.

 ### Touch Tours